kejadlen/alphanote/recipes/chili.md

 ### Directions

+1.
-1. Heat oil in pressure cooker over medium-high heat (or, if using electric pressure cooker, using sauté setting), until shimmering.
+  - Heat oil in pressure cooker over medium-high heat (or, if using electric pressure cooker, using sauté setting), until shimmering.
 Add about 1/4 of the ground beef, stirring occasionally, until very well browned.
 Using a slotted spoon, remove browned beef from cooker and set aside.
 Drain all but 1 tablespoon fat from cooker.

+  - Season beef all over with salt.
+Heat oil in pressure cooker over medium-high heat (or, if using electric pressure cooker, using sauté setting), until shimmering.
+Working in batches, add short rib slabs and cook, turning, until well browned on the two largest sides.
+Transfer browned short ribs to a cutting board and cut into 1/2-inch chunks.
+Set aside.

 1. Add onion and cook, stirring and scraping up any browned bits from bottom of cooker, until lightly golden, about 5 minutes (cooking time will depend